"I am like the most self-critical person... deep down it's like, it's a mess."

 He'd been programming since he was old enough to understand that code was a way out.
 Now he needed money.
 He called businesses one by one until someone hired him to build city websites at $7 an hour.

-In high school, he found journalism.
-This mattered more than it sounds.
-He published exposés about disparate school discipline policies — articles that were later censored by administration.
-The experience transformed him, by his own account, from "scrawny Asian nerd" to someone who understood that media could change the world around you.
+In high school, he found journalism — publishing exposés on disparate school discipline policies that administration later censored.
+The experience transformed him, by his own account, from "scrawny Asian nerd" into someone who understood that media could shape the world around him.
+"On the internet," he said later, "it sort of didn't matter who you were.
+People just read it and engage with it."

 Palantir's Tenth Employee